r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 <img src="/images/cdr_confusion.png">
 </p>

-<caption>Confusion matrix for the model on each CDR in the test set.
+<caption style="text-align:center">Confusion matrix for the model on each CDR in the test set.
 The x axis represents predicted values and the y axis represents the experimental values</caption>

 As expected the predictions for the CDRH3 are much worse than the predictions for the other CDRs.
 The CDRL3 also was harder to model than the other CDRs in the test set.
 This is a limitation of the method especially in the protein design context because the areas we would design would be the CDRs.
 Further work with different model architectures might be able to improve the predictions in these CDR regions.